Buck 65

-Richard Terfry (born March 4, 1972), better known by his stage name Buck 65, is a Canadian alternative hip hop artist.
+Richard Terfry (born March 4, 1972), better known by his stage name Buck 65, is a Canadian alternative hip hop rapper.
 Underpinned by an extensive background in abstract hip hop, his more recent music has extensively incorporated blues, country, rock, folk and avant-garde influences.

 Terfry is also a radio host, hosting the weekday Drive show on CBC Music since September 2, 2008.
 In addition, he once hosted a weekday program on CBC Radio 3's web radio station.